-As an employer, you are prohibited from retaliating against an employee who is subject to wage garnishments for one debt.
-Terminating an employee or punishing them in the workplace is illegal.
+As an employer, you are prohibited from retaliating against an employee who is subject to wage garnishments for one debt; firing an employee or punishing them in the workplace is illegal.

 “An employer is responsible for executing a wage garnishment order and cannot terminate the employee to avoid compliance,” said Thomas J. Williams, a tax accountant at Your Small Biz Accountant.
 “The agencies require the employer to process the request and remit the monies promptly.”

 However, if an employee is subject to multiple or repeated wage garnishments, that’s a different story.
 In these cases, the level of protection for employees dealing with wage garnishments varies from state to state.